Thea Proctor: Biography

 Proctor was born in Armidale, New South Wales, to William Consett Proctor who was a solicitor and a politician and Kathleen Jane Louisa Proctor (née Roberts).
 When her parents separated in 1892, she and her mother moved to Bowral to stay with her grandmother who encouraged her interest in painting.

 Proctor studied at the Sydney Art School from 1896 under Julian Ashton, then at the St John's Wood School of Art in London in 1903.
 Ashton and Lambert became lifelong friends and she modelled for him many times.
-Apart from two years spent in Sydney between 1912 and 1914 she worked in London 1903 from to 1921, associating with fellow Australian expatriates Charles Conder, Arthur Streeton and Tom Roberts.
+Apart from two years spent in Sydney between 1912 and 1914 she worked in London from 1903 to 1921, associating with fellow Australian expatriates Charles Conder, Arthur Streeton and Tom Roberts.
 She produced pencil drawings, decorative watercolours and fans influenced by Conder and Japanese woodblock prints.
 She exhibited at the Royal Academy of Arts and the New English Art Club, later producing lithographs which were exhibited at the Senefelder Club and at the London Goupil Gallery for the International Society of Sculptors, Painters and Gravers.
+In 1908 she was awarded the joint first award (value £50), with Frances Hodgkins, in a Franco-British exhibition in London to mark the fourth anniversary of the Entente Cordiale agreement.
 Proctor was also inspired by a performance of the Ballets Russes which she saw in 1911.
 She found it 'beautiful and inspired'.
 Her decorative work was inspired by Chelsea Arts Club balls with their elaborate costumes and beautiful fabrics.

 In 1912, Proctor became the first female Australian artist to exhibit at the Venice Biennale.
 Her watercolour on silk 'Coquetterie', with its characteristic depiction of costuming, was exhibited for Great Britain.

 After returning to Sydney, Proctor exhibited with Margaret Preston in 1925 then with George Lambert and the Contemporary Group who exhibited in Adrian Feint's Grosvenor Gallery in George Street from 1926 to 1928 with Grace Cossington Smith, Marion Hall Best, Elioth Gruner, Margaret Preston, Roland Wakelin and Roy de Maistre.
 She and Preston were friends who exhibited together in Sydney and Melbourne until a precipitous bout of professional jealousy in 1925.